Aging Well

 Hydrate daily.
 Drinking adequate water (not caffeinated beverages or juices) is important for the body and especially the brain to function efficiently.

-Take care of our eyes and ears.
+Let’s take care of our eyes and ears.
 Good vision and hearing are important to living life to the fullest.
 We need all of our sensory inputs to keeping the brain working well.

 Get the sleep our bodies and brains need.
 Sleep is essential for efficient brain function and a healthy immune system.
+The sleep phase of the day is when the brain is clearing particles that can increase our risk for dementia.

 Contemplate.
 We can gain calm, focus better and discover insights when we take 15 minutes/day to think about something we just read or heard.